Watermelon nutrition: glycemic index, calories, net carbs, diets

 Watermelons get their bright color from a carotenoid called lycopene.
 This compound has gained attention from scientists due to its bioavailability and high absorption levels in a watermelon.
 It has been proven to positively affect the cardiovascular system while also playing a role in defending the organism from diseases such as diabetes and cancer (12).

-Another important component of a watermelon is the non-essential amino acid called L-citrulline, which has been studied as a potential non-pharmaceutical treatment for insulin resistance (13).
-L-citrulline is contained in especially high concentrations in the rind of a watermelon.
+Another essential component of a watermelon is the non-essential amino acid called L-citrulline, which has been studied as a potential non-pharmaceutical treatment for insulin resistance (13).
+L-citrulline is contained in incredibly high concentrations in the rind of a watermelon.

-Once again, the consumption of watermelon is advised alongside healthy fats, fiber, and protein, such as nuts, for people with diabetic conditions, in order to slow the absorption of glucose.
+Once again, the consumption of watermelon is advised alongside healthy fats, fiber, and protein, such as nuts, for people with diabetic conditions to slow the absorption of glucose.

 Cardiovascular